LIT-Former: Linking In-plane and Through-plane Transformers for Simultaneous CT Image Denoising and Deblurring: Experiments

 \subsection{Quantitative Evaluations}

-For quantitative evaluations, we use three widely used metrics such as peak signal-to-noise ratio~(PSNR), root-mean-square error~(RMSE), and SSIM.
-As for SSIM, we calculate it from either 3D data or transverse dimension, named as SSIM(3D) and SSIM(2D), respectively.

-Table~\ref{Results comparision} presents the testing results on the simulated and the clinical datasets.
-Except for \modelname, we evaluate (2+1)DUnet, which is also our proposed method, \ie, \modelname without the \attnblock.
-We compare our \modelname with 5 state-of-the-art methods, including a baseline backbone 3DUnet~\cite{cciccek20163d}.
-Table~\ref{Results comparision} shows that our method achieves the better performance on both the simulated and the clinical datasets.
-For the clinical dataset, our \modelname obtains a performance of 43.10 dB on PSNR, surpassing the second best by at least 1.6 dB. \modelname gains the best performance of 0.9774 on SSIM(3D) and 0.9730 on SSIM(2D), which shows 0.4 improvement over the 3DUnet.
+Table~\ref{Results_comparison} presents the testing results on the simulated and the clinical datasets.
+In addition to \modelname, we also evaluate \modelname without the \attnblock, which is termed (2+1)DUnet; this can be considered as CNN version of our method.
+Table~\ref{Results_comparison} shows that our method achieves better performance on both the simulated and clinical datasets.
 When compared to 3DUnet~\cite{cciccek20163d}, (2+1)DUnet obtains a significant improvement of 1.1 dB on PSNR over the 3DUnet.
-Adding efficient multi-head self-attention to (2+1)DUnet, our \modelname further improves the PSNR and RMSE by up to 2.2 dB and 0.2 (22.9$\%$), respectively, which demonstrates the effectiveness of the proposed \attnblock.
+Adding efficient multi-head self-attention (\attnblock) to (2+1)DUnet, our \modelname further improves the PSNR and RMSE by up to 2.2 dB and 0.2 (22.9$\%$), respectively, which demonstrates the effectiveness of the proposed \attnblock.
+Notably, both our (2+1)DUnet and \modelname outperform the (2+1)D based TAda~\cite{huang2021tada} and TAM~\cite{liu2021tam} due to the different design of (2+1)D modules, which will be discussed in the ablation study.

-In addition, we compare the number of parameters and FLOPs in our \modelname and other methods, as presented in Table~\ref{Results comparision}.
+Table~\ref{Results_comparison} also provides the number of parameters, FLOPs, and\ memory requirement.
+We configured the training mini-batch size to 1, using a patch size of $16\times64\times64$.
 In general, our transformer-based \modelname requires fewer or similar parameters and FLOPs compared to other methods.
 In particular, compared to our 3DUnet baseline~\cite{cciccek20163d}, (2+1)DUnet only uses half the parameters and FLOPs, but gains better performance.
-After adding the \attnblock block, our model with only extra 1.4M parameters and 0.3G FLOPs achieves state-of-the-art performance.
-Compared to TAda, which achieves the second-best performance, \modelname demands slightly similar parameters and fewer FLOPs.
-In summary, the proposed \modelname can not only achieve superior performance but also does not require large computational costs and parameters.
+Notably, even with the extra \attnblock module, the memory requirements for \modelname is quite close to (2+1)DUnet.
+This is due to that our \attnblock firstly implements global average pooling operation to reduce dimensions and implements the in-plane self-attention in the channel dimension so it only stores the dot product results of a $\frac{C}{h} \times \frac{C}{h}$ and a $D \times D$ attention map, which is much more efficient than the vanilla self-attention mechanism.
+In summary, the proposed \modelname can not only achieve superior performance but also does not require large computational costs, parameters, and GPU memory consumption.